dslab-epfl/svshi/CONTRIBUTING.md

 A single new group address (assigned incrementally) is assigned to each physical id (i.e., one per physical device's communication object).

 Once this assignment is constructed, the `compiler`:
-- produces one `JSON` file (`PythonAddress`) for each application that will then be used by the runtime module and the `verifier` and stores it in the application's folder.
+- produces one `JSON` file (`PythonAddress`, the file is named `addresses.json`) for each application that will then be used by the runtime module and the `verifier` and stores it in the application's folder.
 - passes this assignment to the KNX `programer` component.

 ### Verifier